oktadev/okta-blog/_source/_posts/2022-08-29-react-typescript-redux.md

 As of the time of this publication, Node >= 14.0.0 and npm >= 5.6 are required for Create React App.
 You can check for the latest required versions at [https://reactjs.org/docs/create-a-new-react-app.html](https://reactjs.org/docs/create-a-new-react-app.html).

-**NOTE:** Refile in the createddux also recommends you install the [Chrome React DevTools Extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
+**NOTE:** Redux also recommends you install the [Chrome React DevTools Extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
 {% include toc.md %}
 ## Create the React app using TypeScript